Shashwat-19/Shashwat-19/README.md

 * 🖥️  See my portfolio at [Linkedin.!](http://https://www.linkedin.com/in/shashwatk1956/)
 * ✉️  You can contact me at [shashwat1956@gmail.com](mailto:shashwat1956@gmail.com)
 * 🧠  I'm learning React.js
-* 🤝  I'm open to collaborating on
+* 🤝  I'm open to collaborating on JAVA Projects

 ### Skills